Tour available in:

 Today’s Jewish community mirrors the larger Swiss society very well – it is small but well organized.
 The Swiss Federation of Jewish Communities is representative of the religious diversity and heterogeneity of its 23 autonomous communities.
 To finish the tour, we can visit various private businesses that attest to a thriving Jewish life today.
 We travel to the center of the "Jewish Mile" where we can find a small kosher supermarket, a fashion shop and more.
 A stop at "Kosher Bagels" might be a nice place for a coffee break.
 If there is a time for a kosher meal there is the choice between restaurants "Olive Garden" and "Schein and Fein".

-If you would like more information on our Jewish heritage tours in Zurich,
+If you would like more information on our Jewish heritage tours in Zurich, contact us now:

 If you would like more information on our private Jewish heritage tours in Zurich, please fill out the form below - or call us directly under +49 30 61 62 57 61